Phoenix Sepsis EHR Implementation Notes

 Note that the test, e.g., a blood culture, need only be ordered.
 Positive/negative test status is not needed.

-Systemic antimicrobial medications are any antibiotic, antiviral, or antifungal medication which had any of the following routes:
+Systemic antimicrobial medications are any antibiotic, antiviral, or antifungal medication by any of the following routes:

 Other non-systemic routes such as intraocular, nasal, otic, etc. should be excluded.